mrwangyongcan1990/learnQwen3/ReadMe.md

 learning Qwen3

-This repository contains experiments on training, hyperparameter tuning, and evaluation of Qwen3 for real-time object detection.
-The goal is to study model performance across different configurations and datasets, with a focus on reproducibility and systematic analysis.
+This repository contains experiments on training, hyperparameter tuning, and evaluation of Qwen3.
+The goal is to study train, fine-tuning and evaluate Qwen3 models.

 📂 Project Structure
 learnQwen3/